top of page

 The spread of Christianity in Chuka-Mwimbi took a significant leap in 1921 when the Church of Scotland Mission (CSM), active in Kenya since 1891, prepared to send its first European missionary to the region.

-On October 9, 1922, Dr. Clives Irvine arrived at Chogoria, laying the foundation for a mission station and pioneering medical services.
+On October 9, 1922, Dr. Clive Irvine arrived at Chogoria, laying the foundation for a mission station and pioneering medical services.
 However, CSM’s presence in Chuka dated back to 1915, following recommendations by Rev. Dr. J.W.
 Arthur, famously known as the “Happy Worrier.”
 Under the leadership of two African converts, Daudi Makumi and Samsoni Maingi, the mission in Chuka took root, setting the stage for a new era of faith and transformation.

 By the time Dr. Clive Irvine arrived in 1922, the Presbyterian mission had already gained traction.
 Dr. Irvine established the Chogoria CSM mission station and later founded Chogoria Mission Hospital, now one of Kenya’s largest faith-based hospitals.
 Meanwhile, the Catholic Consolata Fathers had already set up a mission at Kariakomo in 1911, marking the early days of Christianity in Tharaka Nithi County.